frankboyu/src_analysis/sim/README.md

     `sh run_singularity.sh`

+    If the simulation softwares need to be compiled, run

+    `sh run_compile.sh`

 2. To test the simulation or run small sample size of simulation on the batch system

     `sh run_test_batch.sh`